rr1859/AAmpD/README.md

 ### Clustering and peak calling (single cell ATAC-seq data)
 1. Clustering of sc-ATAC-seq data can be performed using [SnapATAC](https://github.com/r3fang/SnapATAC) (used here) or other pipelines.
 Example data for one GBM sample (GBM1_Layer3) and non-tumor brain data (astrocyte and oligodendrocyte progenitor cells only) can be downloaded from here -  http://renlab.sdsc.edu/rraviram/github_example_data

-Example of snATAC-seq clustering results from 5 section of a single tumor (GBM1- IDH1 mutant) and large scale CNV analysis to identify tumor clusters
+&emsp;Below is an example of snATAC-seq clustering results from 5 section of a single tumor (GBM1- IDH1 mutant) and large scale CNV analysis to identify tumor clusters
 <img src="./images/GBM1.png" width="600" height="375" />

 2. Peaks were called for each cluster using MACS2 and merged.
 Example peak files provided GBM1 tumor sample (GBM1_peaks.bed) and non-tumor brain sample (Non_tumor_peaks.bed).
 Peaks merged from all clusters in each sample.